rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 Examples:

 !!!
 Warning
-    Since we have not yet configured authentication on our 2 test servers, not all of the following examples will work.
-They are given as examples to facilitate understanding, and will be fully functional after the following chapters.
+    Since we have not yet configured authentication on our 2 test servers, not all the following examples will work.
+They are given as examples to facilitate understanding, and will be fully functional later in this chapter.

 * List the hosts belonging to the rocky8 group: